 Oji, C.K.
 2015.
 Promoting Financial Inclusion for Inclusive Growth in Africa.
 Pretoria: South African Institute of International Affairs.
 Find the document at www.saiia.org.za.

 It is not only individuals who struggle for shortage of capital.
-The World Bank’s “Global Financial Development Report 2015/2016: Long-Term Finance” looks at how shortage of capital has left underdeveloped countries struggling to grow their economies.
+The World Bank’s “Global Financial Development Report 2015/2016: Long-Term Finance” looked at how shortage of capital has left underdeveloped countries struggling to grow their economies.
 Find the report at www.worldbank.org.

 Small Business Connect www.smallbusinessconnect.co.za